AToska21/HB-Guide-Remastered/hacking/fuseegelee/sdsetup.rst

    If something goes wrong or you need help, check `troubleshooting </troubleshooting.html>`_.

 .. note::
-   This guide will assume you want to use `https://www.sdsetup.com <https://www.sdsetup.com>`_ to get your homebrew setup, and will guide you on doing so.
+   This guide will assume you want to use `SDSetup Remade <https://sd.perditum.com>`_ to get your homebrew setup, and will guide you on doing so.

 ........